akka/alpakka/docs/src/main/paradox/google-cloud-bigquery-storage.md

 Java
 : @@snip (/google-cloud-bigquery-storage/src/test/java/docs/javadsl/ExampleReader.java) { #read-options }

 You can then choose to read and process these streams sequentially, essentially with no parallelism.
-You need to provide a from ByteString Unmarshaller implementation based on the format requested.
+You need to provide a ByteString Unmarshaller based on the format requested.

 Scala
 : @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #read-sequential }